Yours is simply a question of portfolio strategy and the unknown future. Still, a HECM Line of Credit

 can apply any benefit to your situation.
 Unless you have very specific goals, we usually prefer you meet with

-your financial planner, estate planner, and one of our Advisors, to identify the
+your financial planner, estate planner, and then with us, to identify the

 smartest and most strategic ways to use a reverse mortgage to prolong the life